What happens to a child who is not at risk?

 A parent responsibility contract (PRC) is not a court order.
-A PRC is a written agreement that is signed by the parent, or parents, involved and Family and Community Services (FACS).
+A PRC is a written agreement that is signed by the parent, or parents, involved and Communities and Justice (DCJ).
 It is registered at the Children’s Court.

 PRCs are used when the case plan goal is to keep a family living together.
 Or in the case that a family is not living together, a PRC is used to support the family to live together safely.